 A STORY FOR ALL AGES

-The Happy Prince will be made specifically for children, with all the appealing brightness of design and storytelling that implies.
+The Happy Prince is made specifically for children, with all the appealing brightness of design and storytelling that implies.
 But as with Wilde's story, there are so many layers that adults can enjoy, a host of sly references that give the story contemporary relevance and added impact.Design for The Happy Prince by Kim Carpenter

 WILDE AS DANCE

-Last year, we celebrated the brilliant 50-year career of this dance legend, who gave us such gems of our repertoire as Swan Lake, Nutcracker - The Story of Clara and Beyond Twelve.
+In 2018, we celebrated the brilliant 50-year career of this dance legend, who gave us such gems of our repertoire as Swan Lake, Nutcracker - The Story of Clara and Beyond Twelve.
 Murphy's humour, invention, sensuality and bravery turn everything he makes into gold.Graeme Murphy.
 Photography Kate Longley

 The artist and director Kim Carpenter has envisaged The Happy Prince in vivid, lively colour, as this sketch for the Reed in her Erté-worthy show girl's costume shows.Design for The Happy Prince by Kim Carpenter